• Home

 • Filling --I always use the cream cheese filling in the notes.
 It's made with 8 oz softened cream cheese, ¼ cup sugar, 1 egg yolk and a dash of both vanilla and lemon zest.

 • Potica (the crumbs on kolaches) -- Again, recipe in the notes.
-It's super basic and you don't use very much, so I keep it simple with ⅓ cup sugar, 2 ½ tablespoons flour, 4 teaspoons melted butter (or ICBINB) and a pinch of cinnamon.
+It's super basic and you don't use very much, so I keep it simple with ⅓ cup sugar, 2 ½ tablespoons flour, 4 teaspoons melted butter and a pinch of cinnamon.

 • World of Cake Kolache